SenerDemiral/M2/README.md

 # M2
 Accounting with Starcounter and gRPC

-Directory Structure

-Rest: gRPC (+protobuf) auto genereated classes, used by RestClient and RestServer.
+Rest (ClassLibrary): gRPC (+protobuf) auto genereated classes, used by RestClient and RestServer.

-RestServer: ConsoleApp to Serve client request.
-Only sends 10,000 records if requested.
+RestServer (ConsoleApp): gRPC Server implementation that only sends 10,000 records if requested.

-RestServerSC: Starcounter App is same as RestServer but retrieve data from StarcounterDB.
+RestServerSC (StarcounterApp): same as RestServer but retrieve data from StarcounterDB.

-RestClientWinForm: Send request to RestServer (SelectTbla) and fill the DataSet.Table with replied objects (TblaRec).
+RestClientWinForm (WinForms): Send request to RestServer (SelectTbla) and fill the DataSet.Table with replied objects (TblaRec).

-ML2DB: Starcounter Class Library to share DB tables.
+ML2DB (StarcounterClassLibrary): to share DB tables.

-ML2: Proposed Starcounter App UI.
+ML2 (StarcounterApp): Proposed Starcounter App UI.
 It is empty now.

+protos/rest.proto: gRPC service definitions and protobuf message definitions.

+generate_protos.bat: Creates Rest.cs and RestGrpc.cs (in Rest directory) from protos/rest.proto file.